-This is an old complaint and not a very interesting one: I come home and everything has changed, says the adult, who left while they were still young, and so inadvertently imprisoned the place they left in an inflexible memory.
+This is an old complaint and not a very interesting one: I come home and everything has changed, cries the adult, who left while they were young, and so inadvertently imprisoned the place they left in an inflexible memory.

 The developer of Private Road would never have asked this question because he wanted never to know.
 His query was more complex, his concern different: how could any space in Newport Beach— well on its way to attaining the sort of agonized and self-conscious air of exclusivity it has today— co-exist both in my consciousness and the consciousness of the well-heeled Newport Beach homeowner, given that I played with Raj, the brown-eyed boy whose mother was from Ireland and whose father was from Gujarat?
 The road was less than half a mile from the Costa Mesa City limits!
 Borders needed to be set.
 Privacy accomplished this.

 The gap in my memory is a deliberate and purposive act of segregation, frustrating not only my physical presence, but preventing me from making a commons in my memory, an association of Private Road as a part of the place I lived, with the images of Raj or Mr. Leon, an elderly Mexican man who lived next door to us on Croftdon.